coexists/dig4639-mobile-dev/README.md

 Soon to be graduate looking to use skills in communication, design, and management skills.
 Seeking a position in areas of front-end development and UI/UX design, in order to use design and creativity skills.

 [Website](vickyleon.me)

+## Conflicts

+This section represents code on the server that isn't in a local repository.